tactful-ai/ciso-assistant-community/chart/README.md

 CISO Assistant can use either PostgreSQL or SQLite as its database.

-PostgreSQL

-If You want to to use PostgreSQL, You can enable it from the values file.
+- PostgreSQL: If You want to to use PostgreSQL, You can enable it from the values file.

-SQLite

-If using SQLite, no external configuration is needed.
+- SQLite: If using SQLite, no external configuration is needed.

 ## Admin Account Details